zy-zhiyuanchen/k3s-ansible/README.md

-# Build a Kubernetes cluster using K3s via Ansible
+# Automated k3s cluster via Ansible

-This project is based on [k3s-io/k3s-ansible](https://github.com/k3s-io/k3s-ansible)
+## Introduction

+This project is based on the work from official ansible project from k3s: [k3s-io/k3s-ansible](https://github.com/k3s-io/k3s-ansible).
+The default setting is for single server node k3s cluster and with http proxy settings.

 ## Added components
-- Cilium CNI and BGP control plane
+- Cilium CNI with kube-proxy replacement and with l2 announcement support
 - ArgoCD